Book a Consultation:

 Cons

-• Your estate will need to be settled through the Florida probate process.
+• Your estate will need to be settled through the Florida probate process and it is usually a more expensive administration than a Trust based plan

 • Won’t help if you become incapacitated (you’ll want powers of attorney and a Florida healthcare surrogate designation to cover that)